alibijari/Gaussian-Limit-of-a-Random-Walk/README.md

 - **Simulate**: Generates both a single random walk path and a large ensemble of independent walks.
 - **Visualize**: Plots the random walk trajectory, histogram of local time (position visits), and the final position distribution for many walkers.
 - **Compare**: Overlays empirical results with the theoretical Gaussian distribution predicted by the CLT.
-- **Document**: Includes a detailed, LaTeX-friendly lesson explaining the mathematical model, code logic, and physical significance.
+- **Document**: Includes a detailed, lesson explaining the mathematical model, code logic, and physical significance.
-- **Educational**: Perfect for labs, classroom demonstrations, or self-study in physics, math, or data science.
+- **Educational**: Perfect for classroom demonstrations, or self-study in physics, math, or data science.

 ---